InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/basic/how-to-interact-with-system-token.md

 ## Bootstrap Process

-- Using Test Tokens: During the Bootstrap phase, "test tokens" exist that can be used as gas fees.
+- **Using Test Tokens**: During the Bootstrap phase, "test tokens" exist that can be used as gas fees.

   ![test-token](/media/images/docs/infrablockchain/tutorials/test-token.png)

-- Approval of the First System Token: Bootstrap is completed after the first system token is approved and circulated.
+- **Approval of the First System Token**: Bootstrap is completed after the first system token is approved and circulated.
-- Burning Test Tokens: After Bootstrap completion, test tokens are burned and can no longer be used as gas fees.
+- **Burning Test Tokens**: After Bootstrap completion, test tokens are burned and can no longer be used as gas fees.

 ## System Token Registration

-- Creating and Issuing Tokens: Tokens are created and issued in a specific chain.
+- **Creating and Issuing Tokens**: Tokens are created and issued in a specific chain.

   ![create_token](/media/images/docs/infrablockchain/tutorials/create_token.png)

   ![mint_token](/media/images/docs/infrablockchain/tutorials/mint_token.png)

-- Submitting for Governance: The token owner submits the token for registration as a system token to the relay chain governance.
+- **Submitting for Governance**: The token owner submits the token for registration as a system token to the relay chain governance.

   ![register_system_token1](/media/images/docs/infrablockchain/tutorials/register_system_token1.png)

-- System Token Voting: Validators of the relay chain participate in governance, and the token is registered as a system token if more than 2/3 agree.
+- **System Token Voting**: Validators of the relay chain participate in governance, and the token is registered as a system token if more than 2/3 agree.

   ![governance_voting](/media/images/docs/infrablockspace/tutorials/governance_voting.png)

-- Using for Transaction Fees: Once the token is registered as a system token, it can be used as transaction fees in the chain where the token was issued.
+- **Using for Transaction Fees**: Once the token is registered as a system token, it can be used as transaction fees in the chain where the token was issued.

   ![parachain_sufficient_true](/media/images/docs/infrablockchain/tutorials/parachain_sufficient_true.png)

 ## Using System Token in Other Parachains

-- Approval for Using _Wrapped System Token_: To use System Token as gas fees in another chain, a proposal for using the "wrapped system token" must be submitted for governance.
+- **Approval for Using Wrapped System Token**: To use System Token as gas fees in another chain, a proposal for using the wrapped system token must be submitted for governance.

   ![register-wrapped](/media/images/docs/infrablockchain/tutorials/register-wrapped.png)

-- Governance Approval: Once the proposal is approved in governance, the chain can use the _Wrapped System Token_ as gas fees.
+- **Governance Approval**: Once the proposal is approved in governance, the chain can use the Wrapped System Token as gas fees.

 ## Suspending and Deregistering System Token

-- Measures in Case of Issues: If a problem occurs with a parachain or system token, to prevent harm to the ecosystem, System Token or _Wrapped System Token_ can be temporarily suspended or permanently deleted.
+- **Measures in Case of Issues**: If a problem occurs with a parachain or system token, to prevent harm to the ecosystem, System Token or Wrapped System Token can be temporarily suspended or permanently deleted.

   ![suspend](/media/images/docs/infrablockchain/tutorials/suspend.png)

   ![deregister](/media/images/docs/infrablockchain/tutorials/deregister.png)

-- Governance Approval Required: The suspension of a system token requires approval from governance, and once approved, System Token and _Wrapped System Token_ can no longer be used as gas fees.
+- **Governance Approval Required**: The suspension of a system token requires approval from governance, and once approved, System Token and Wrapped System Token can no longer be used as gas fees.